ruchik02/ruchik02/README.md

 - 💬 Ask me about **Frontend and backend.**

+- 📱 Experienced in iOS development with SwiftUI and cross-platform development using React Native.

 - 📫 How to reach me **sruchika004@gmail.com**

 - ⚡ Fun fact **Learn and share knowledge among students.**